 Candidiasis on the lip

-• excessive enthusiasm for antibiotics;
+• excessive use of antibiotics;

-• the use of hormonal drugs (Duphaston);
+• use of hormonal drugs (Duphaston);

 • chemotherapy performed;